Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Impulsive dosing controller

+As mentioned in Section~\ref{sec:data}, some of the models in the considered dataset were invalidated in \cite{MP26} as they produced infeasible maintenance phase regimens.
+Compared to what is observed in clinical practice, the subset of PIN entries $\Gamma_1=\{4, 6, 11, 12, 15, 22, 24, 25, 37, 46\}$ resulted in higher NMB agent doses as well as longer interdose intervals.
+Elevated maintenance doses with normal interdose intervals were obtained for the models $\Gamma_2=\{ 2, 9, 26, 39, 43, 44, 45\}$.

-To study the performance of the pulse-modulated NMB agent controller across the patient model population, four design cases resulting in different modulation functions are now considered, see Table~\ref{tab:cases}.
+To study the performance of the pulse-modulated NMB agent controller across the patient model population, four design cases leading to different modulation functions are now considered, see Table~\ref{tab:cases}.

 Open-loop administration is denoted as Case~0.
-The evaluation criteria are the incidence of NMB agent underdosing and overdosing defined according to \eqref{eq:clinical_boundaries}.
+The evaluation criteria are the incidence of NMB agent underdosing and overdosing defined according to~\eqref{eq:clinical_boundaries}.
 Histograms of the minimal and maximal values of the PK/PD plant output for the different design cases are provided in Fig.~\ref{fig:min_y} and Fig.~\ref{fig:max_y}, correspondingly.
-Notice that the maximal value of is calculated over the interval $t\in \lbrack T,5T \rbrack$ since it always holds that $\sup_t y(t)=y(0)=100\%$.
+Notice that the maximal value of $y(t)$ is calculated over the interval $t\in \lbrack T,5T \rbrack$ since it always holds that $\sup_t y(t)=y(0)=100\%$.
+Importantly, all but one (PIN=10) cases of underdosing in open-loop administration occur for invalidated models that belong either to $\Gamma_1$ or $\Gamma_2$.
+This confirms that the standard manual {\it atracurium} administration procedure is generally safe with respect to underdosing.